-- You must file a federal tax re - The Marketplace uses your tax to make sure that you got the amount of financial help based household size and income. reconciliation.
-If you had cove not file and reconcile tax credi be able to get premium tax cre
+You must file a federal tax re The Marketplace uses your tax to make sure that you got the amount of financial help based household size and income. reconciliation.
+If you had cove not file and reconcile tax credi be able to get premium tax cre premium tax credits th can view information on any prereceiving or are eligible to receiv

-Are you not sure if you premium tax credits th Marketplace?
+Are you not sure if you